Please review the requirements in the Graduate Catalog.

-We are currently offering the following accelerated programs:
+We are currently offering the following pathway programs:

-After having submitted the Accelerated Program Application form and being admitted into the program, the student will retain their undergraduate status.
+After having submitted the Bachelor’/Master’s Pathway Application and having been admitted into the program, the student will retain their undergraduate status.
 This means they will also retain all scholarships and financial aid awards.
-You will, however, be required to sit down with a financial aid advisor prior to submitting the application form, if you receive financial aid.
+You will, however, be required to sit down with a Financial Aid advisor prior to submitting the application form, if you receive financial aid.

 Progression to Graduate Status

-Once you have completed your undergraduate degree requirements, you will apply for undergraduate application and submit the Accelerated Program Progression form.
+Once you have completed your undergraduate degree requirements, you will apply for graduation and submit the Bachelor’s/Master’s Pathway Progression form.
 Once your degree has been conferred, your status will change to graduate status.
-Before submitting the form, if you receive financial aid, you will again be required to sit down with a financial aid advisor.
+Before submitting the form, if you receive financial aid, you will again be required to sit down with a Financial Aid advisor.